orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 [standard-3]: https://schema.org/
 [standard-4]: https://datatracker.ietf.org/doc/rfc8493/

-### Cost-effective eUTXO model vs cost-intensive eUTXO model
+### Cost-effective UTXO model vs Cost-intensive UTXO model

 Cardano was designed to off-load as much transaction processing as possible to off-chain components in order to minimize on-chain computations and thereby